rdmurphy/sheet-to-data/README.md

 export SPREADSHEET_ID=<sheet_id>
 ```

-Next you'll need to create a service account (or use an existing one) and give it access to your copy of the sheet.
-Typically this is done by sharing those files with the email of the service account in the sheet sharing interface.
+Next you'll need to create a service account (or use an existing one) and give it access to your copy of the spreadsheet.
+Typically this is done by sharing those files with the email of the service account in the spreadsheet sharing interface.

 Finally, we need to tell the test runner how to use the service account authentication to communicate with the API.
 The best method for doing this is the [service-to-service authentication method](https://github.com/googleapis/google-api-nodejs-client#service-to-service-authentication).
 Typically this means setting the `GOOGLE_APPLICATION_CREDENTIALS` environmental variable and pointing it at the location of your service account authentication JSON file.